Skip to Main Content

 Thesis Preparation and Approval

-Preparation for thesis submission begins in the summer of the fourth year with the OSR leadership.
-At this time, timeline and practices are distributed via email and reviewed with students in class meetings.
+Preparation for thesis submission begins in the summer of the fourth year.
+At this time, timeline and practices are posted to the OSR website, distributed via email, and reviewed with students in class meetings.
 Because thesis approval is a lengthy process involving three levels of review, students are encouraged to manage their time well and start writing their first draft early in the fall semester of their final year of medical school.
-A suggested timeline is provided below.
+The thesis approval process will be tracked in Medtrics.

-July: Thesis deadlines are distributed via email to all students in the graduating class and an informational session is held.
-Students should be on track to complete their thesis research by mid-fall.
+July: OSR website is updated, thesis deadlines are distributed via email to all students in the graduating class, and an informational session is held.
+Students should be on track to complete their thesis research by early-fall.
 Any student anticipating a challenge in this regard should contact the OSR as soon as possible.
-All students expecting to graduate in May of a given year must, provide the OSR with information regarding their thesis title and mentor/advisor.
-Students will receive an email from the OSR containing a Medtrics link requesting this information.
+By late-August, all students expecting to graduate in May must submit their tentative thesis title and thesis mentor/advisor through Medtrics.
 The OSR will contact all thesis mentors/advisors to confirm this role and to provide information and expectations regarding the thesis process.
+Therefore, students should confirm the faculty member’s willingness to serve as thesis mentor.
+Students missing this deadline, or whose mentors/advisors express concern regarding the students' progress, will be referred to the Progress Committee to ensure adequate support for this graduation requirements.

-August – December: Students should be finalizing research and writing their thesis draft.
-As the semester progresses, activities should shift from the data generation/analysis to the writing of the actual thesis.
+August – December: Students should finalize research and draft their thesis.
+As the semester progresses, activities should shift from data generation/analysis to thesis writing.
 Students should do their best to complete the first draft of the thesis by mid-late December.
 Because students are also involved in the residency application and interview process, they are discouraged from starting new projects at this time.

-December – January: This period is devoted to reviewing and editing of thesis draft that is ultimately approved by their thesis mentor/advisor and submitted by the student to the Thesis Chair of their sponsoring department.
-The YSM thesis mentor/advisor will be asked to complete a thesis assessment that evaluates the student’s mastery of YSM’s research-related educational objectives and provides formative summative feedback to the student.
+December – January: This period is devoted to reviewing and editing of the thesis draft that is ultimately approved by the faculty thesis mentor/advisor and submitted by the student to the Thesis Chair of their sponsoring department.
+The YSM faculty thesis mentor/advisor will be asked to complete a thesis assessment that evaluates the student’s performance on YSM’s research-related educational objectives and provides formative summative feedback via Medtrics.

 March: Theses and their associated assessments undergo school-level review by the OSR.
 Students receive YSM approval of their thesis along with summative feedback obtained during the review process.
-Students incorporate any required changes into their thesis and upload to the Yale Medicine Digital Thesis Library/Eli Scholar via the ProQuest platform (see below).
+Students incorporate any required changes into their thesis and upload to the Yale School of Medicine Digital Thesis Library/Eli Scholar via the ProQuest platform.

-April: The OSR confirms that theses have been deposited into the Yale Medicine Digital Thesis Library and the registrar receives the names of students who have completed the thesis requirement.
+April: The OSR confirms that theses have been deposited into the Yale School of Medicine Digital Thesis Library and the YSM registrar receives the names of students who have completed the thesis requirement.

-The central role of the medical student thesis is to assess student’s performance on the YSM’s research-related educational objectives.
+The central role of the medical student thesis is to assess student’s performance on the YSM’s research-related educational program objectives.
 As such, all students are expected to produce an excellent piece of scholarly work.
-In recognition of these achievements, the OSR has worked to develop an award process that celebrates the wonderful research being done by our students without creating a competitive atmosphere surrounding the thesis.
-Hence, thesis awards are based on competency-based assessments submitted by thesis mentors/advisors and reviewers during the approval process, and internal review of the final thesis that was deposited into the Yale Medicine Digital Thesis Library.
-Consistent with all other graduation prizes, YSM MD Thesis Awards will remain confidential until they are announced in the YSM Commencement Program on May 20, 2024.
+In recognition of these achievements, the OSR has worked to develop an award process that celebrates the outstanding research done by YSM students without creating a competitive atmosphere.
+Hence, thesis awards are based on milestone-based assessments submitted by thesis mentors/advisors and reviewers during the approval process, and internal review of the final thesis that was deposited into the Yale Medicine Digital Thesis Library.
+Consistent with all other graduation prizes, YSM MD Thesis Awards will remain confidential until they are announced in the YSM Commencement Program on May 18, 2026.
 While some departments may elect to confer thesis “honors” based upon their own internal review, this recognition is distinct from YSM graduation prizes and is not under OSR’s purview.

 Required Formatting and Components of the MD Thesis